Year in Review - 2013

 - Rapid Assessment Survey for Marine Invasive Species in New England - For six days in August, CZM led a team that searched for marine invasive species on floating docks and piers.
 The team of 25 scientists, who are experts in the identification and detection of non-native species, originated from several universities, states, and countries, including the University of New Hampshire, Seattle, the Netherlands, and Brazil.
 A group of graduate students also assisted in the collection, identification, and tabulation of data.
 Initial results indicate that several new species were found, and a report documenting the methods, sites, and findings of the survey is currently in development.
 This was the fifth Rapid Assessment Survey over the past 14 years aiming to find new invaders, track the range changes in those species that were previously identified, and identify trends as they may affect native species.
 The 2013 sampling sites ranged from South Freeport in Maine to Point Judith in Rhode Island, and included eight sites in Massachusetts.
 The monitoring sites in Rhode Island were coordinated in cooperation with the Rhode Island Coastal Resources Management Council and funding for the entire survey was provided by Casco Bay Estuary Partnership, Piscataqua Region Estuaries Partnership, Massachusetts Bays and Buzzards Bay National Estuary Programs, and the Rhode Island Bays, Rivers, and Watershed Coordination Team.
-See the EEA Press Release for more information about the 2013 survey and the Report on the 2010 Rapid Assessment Survey of Marine Species at New England Floating Docks and Rocky Shores file size 9MB for results from the 2010 survey.
+For more information about the 2013 survey, see the Report on the 2010 Rapid Assessment Survey of Marine Species at New England Floating Docks and Rocky Shores file size 9MB for results from the 2010 survey.
 For general information on aquatic invasive species, see CZM’s Aquatic Invasive Species Program website.

 - Marine Invader Monitoring and Information Collaborative - In 2013, citizen scientists from CZM's Marine Invasive Monitoring and Information Collaborative (MIMIC) searched for 16 established invaders and seven species threatening to invade the region at sites from Cape Cod to Maine.
 Since 2006, MIMIC has served as a marine invasive species early detection and monitoring network for New England, providing critical data to managers through participation with the Massachusetts Aquatic Invasive Species Working Group, the Northeast Aquatic Nuisance Species Panel, and the National Aquatic Nuisance Species Task Force.
 Data are collected by trained citizen scientists following protocols detailed in Monitoring for Marine Invasive Species: Guidance and Protocols for Volunteer Monitoring Groups.
 All data collected by MIMIC citizen scientists are available to the public through MORIS.
 For more information on MIMIC, and to view monitoring protocols, identification resources, and links, see the Aquatic Invasive Species Program website.

 - CZM Releases New Seaweed Management Publications - In response to numerous reports of high levels of seaweed on many Massachusetts beaches in 2012, CZM released two new seaweed publications in 2013.
-Managing Seaweed Accumulations on Recreational Beaches was developed to help local officials and beach managers effectively address seaweed accumulations on recreational beaches while protecting coastal resources.
+Managing Seaweed Accumulations on Recreational Beaches file size 2MB was developed to help local officials and beach managers effectively address seaweed accumulations on recreational beaches while protecting coastal resources.
 This document focuses on how seaweed is a natural and important part of the marine ecosystem, but management challenges can arise when accumulations occur on recreational beaches.
-Non-Native Seaweed in Massachusetts is a fact sheet that summarizes current information on invasive seaweed species in Massachusetts, their ecology, and potential impacts to the marine ecosystem and economy.
+Non-Native Seaweed in Massachusetts file size 1MB is a fact sheet that summarizes current information on invasive seaweed species in Massachusetts, their ecology, and potential impacts to the marine ecosystem and economy.
 For more information on managing seaweed on recreational beaches, please contact your CZM regional office.

 - Wetlands Monitoring and Assessment - In 2013, CZM collected data on vegetation and macroinvertebrates at six salt marsh sites where flow was restored, or partially restored, more than 10 years ago.
 These data, along with the original data collected before and immediately after restoration, are helping CZM examine the long-term trajectory of recovery at these sites.
 CZM and MassDEP used sampling protocols from the original monitoring work, as well as those more recently developed for the Conservation Assessment and Prioritization System (CAPS) program.
 CAPS is a landscape-level, GIS model developed by researchers at UMass Amherst to predict ecological integrity.
 CZM has worked with MassDEP and UMass to refine, verify, and calibrate the model with empirical data collected from 2009-2012.
 While the data are still being processed, initial impressions from the 2013 site visits are that some of the restoration sites may not be meeting anticipated project goals.
 Additionally, three long-term reference standard sites (i.e., least disturbed sites) were sampled in 2013 to examine changes in light of ongoing stressors and land use alterations during the last 10-15 years.
 A goal of the project is to provide some lessons learned for future and ongoing protection and restoration efforts.
 The CAPS website provides more information about that program.
 For general wetland information, see CZM’s Coastal Wetland Monitoring and Assessment web page.